mattiapiccinetti/chat-noir/README.md

 CHAT-NOIR is a command-line chat application for OpenAI written in Bash.
 It allows you to engage in conversations with an AI model and get responses in real-time.

+## Prerequisites

+Before proceeding with the installation, ensure that you have [jq](https://jqlang.github.io/jq/) installed.

 ## Installation

 To install and run CHAT-NOIR, follow these steps: